Kunjsinghal123/Calculator/README.md

 # Calculator
-Created using HTML,CSS and JAVASCRIPT
+Created using HTML and CSS